Ryucis/Cissto/README.md

 ## 2. Why create this repository?

-To take the advantage of the  ` Github `  to communicate with you.
+To take the advantage of the  ` Github `  to learn something.
 Like, Printing program, Research ideas and others.
 What's more,  to record How can we optimize the printing process.

 </br>
 </br>